rust-lang/mdBook/guide/src/for_developers/preprocessors.md

 preprocessor) and then `mdbook` will try to invoke the `mdbook-foo` program as part of the build process.

-While preprocessors can be hard-coded to specify which backend it should be run for (e.g. it doesn't make sense for MathJax to be used for non-HTML renderers) with the `preprocessor.foo.renderer` key.
+A preprocessor can be hard-coded to specify which backend(s) it should be run for with the `preprocessor.foo.renderer` key.
+For example, it doesn't make sense for [MathJax](../format/mathjax.md) to be used for non-HTML renderers.

 ```toml
 [book]